qi116/iOSApp/README.md

 **Required Must-have Stories**

 * Database with vendors and available items per vendor
+* Vendors can register account
+* User can log in and log out
+* Display of available items
 * Vendor can include image for item
 * Vendor can update items and availability
-* Display of available items
-* Vendors can register account
-* User can log in and log out
+* User can change their setting

 **Optional Nice-to-have Stories**

+* Message to another users
 * Pull to refresh
 * Multiple markets available
 * Able to purchase/reserve items